vega/altair/doc/user_guide/interactions.rst

         param_checkbox
     )

-Similarly, if we want to create a condition where we use the value of a slider we can use `param` like so:
+Similarly, we might want to create a condition where we want to access the value of a slider to use directly in a logic expression, e.g. compare if it is smaller or larger than the values in the data.
+For this workflow it is also recommended to use ``param``, and as you can see below, we use the special syntax ``datum.xval`` to reference the column to compare again.
+Prefixing the column name with ``datum`` tells Altair that we want to compare to a column in the dataframe, rather than to a Python variable called ``xval``, which would have been the case if we just wrote ``xval < selector``.

 .. altair-plot::